-The practical assessments and oral question and answer assessments for each candidate must be visually recorded.
+The practical assessments and question and answer assessments for each learner must be visually recorded.
 The video recording must capture the candidate:

-- introducing themselves and stating their full name. - stating the date. - for the Application Of Physical Intervention Skills In The Private Security Industry (Refresher) unit, candidates must state the techniques that they are demonstrating.
+- introducing themselves and stating their full name. - stating the date. - for the Application Of Physical Intervention Skills In The Private Security Industry unit, confirming that they will be demonstrating the techniques taught during the physical intervention element of the course.